-11.1.8 The Council will need to take account of this and any other changes to regulations relating to development finance prior to submitting the Plan for examination.
-Further guidance on how it will implement Policy IN1, having regard to any changes in regulations introduced by the Government, will be set out in revisions to the Planning Obligations Supplementary Planning Document (SPD), 2017.

-11.1.9 Where specific items of infrastructure cannot be provided directly within a development, or it is not appropriate to be located on the development site itself, developers will be required to pay for or contribute to the cost of necessary infrastructure through Section 106 agreements, or through CIL if progressed.
-Leicestershire County Council as highway authority's preferred method for the delivery of highway infrastructure is through agreements under Sections 38 and 278 of the Highways Act 1980.
-Where available, the Council will also seek to use other funding sources to contribute to identified infrastructure need.

-11.1.10 Developers will be required to consider all the infrastructure implications and requirements of a scheme and not just those on the site or its immediate vicinity.
+- 11.1.68 The Council will need to take account of this and any other changes to regulations relating to development finance prior to submitting the Plan for examination.
+Further guidance on how it-the Council will implement Policy IN1, having regard to any changes in regulations introduced by the Government, will be set out in revisions to the Planning Obligations Supplementary Planning Document (SPD), 2017. - 11.1.79 Where specific items of infrastructure cannot be provided directly within a development, or it is not appropriate to be located on the development site itself, developers will be required to pay for or contribute to the cost of necessary infrastructure through Section 106 agreements, or through CIL if progressed.
+As highway authority.
+Leicestershire County Council's as highway authority's preferred method for the delivery of highway infrastructure is through agreements under Sections 38 and 278 of the Highways Act 1980.
+Where available, the Council will also seek to use other funding sources to contribute to identified infrastructure need. - 11.1.840 Developers will be required to consider all the infrastructure implications and requirements of a scheme and not just those on the site or its immediate vicinity.
 Examples include improvement to a road junction some distance away from the development if the amount of traffic generated by the scheme would exceed the junction's capacity.
 In some cases it is possible that improvements will be required to roads in neighbouring districts or in Leicester City as a result of growth in Harborough District.
 For instance as a result of proposed growth along the A5 corridor Highways England has been working with several local authorities to seek road improvements some of which will be outside the district.
 Similarly it is possible that growth in neighbouring areas might require improvements to roads within Harborough District.
-Building on evidence prepared to underpin this Local Plan, the District Council will continue to work closely with the County and City highway authorities, and with Highways England and neighbouring planning authorities, to ensure a coordinated approach to identifying and delivering such road improvements.

-11.1.11 In terms of provision for waste, Leicestershire County Council as waste planning authority considers relevant development proposals on a case-by-case basis.
-Where the need for improvements to the existing local civic amenity infrastructure are identified the County Council will seek contributions to fund any necessary improvements in accordance with its Leicestershire Planning Obligations Policy, 2016 and the CIL Regulations.

-11.1.12 In circumstances where infrastructure capacity or its future delivery cannot be certain, Policy IN1 will be used as a reason to refuse planning permission or restrict (through a condition or Section 106 agreement) development from being commenced.
+Building on evidence prepared to underpin this Local Plan, the District Council will continue to work closely with the County and City highway authorities, and with Highways England and neighbouring planning authorities, to ensure a coordinated approach to identifying and delivering such road improvements. - 11.1.911 In terms of provision for waste, Leicestershire County Council as waste planning authority considers relevant development proposals on a case by case basis.
+Where the need for improvements to the existing local education, libraries and civic amenities, Leicestershire County Council considers relevant development proposals on a case-by-case basis.
+Where the need for improvements to existing primary and secondary education provision, libraries or existing civic amenity infrastructure are identified the County Council will seek contributions to fund any necessary improvements in accordance with its Leicestershire Planning Obligations Policy, 2016 and the CIL Regulations. - 11.1.1012 In circumstances where infrastructure capacity or its future delivery cannot be certain, Policy IN1 will be used as a reason to refuse planning permission or restrict (through a condition or Section 106 agreement) development from being commenced.